Coastal GasLink pipeline: Approval process

 Approval was given by twenty elected First Nation band councils (including the Wetʼsuwetʼen elected band council) along the proposed route and the Government of British Columbia.

 As a part of their agreement, TC Energy announced it will be awarding CA$620 million in contract work to northern B.C.
 First Nations.

 The BC Environmental Assessment Office approved the pipeline project in 2014.
 The project submitted an application for permits to construct the pipeline to the BC Oil and Gas Commission (BCOGC) in 2014 and was granted all necessary permits by the BCOGC between 2015 and 2016.

 Protests

-Protests began with the Wetʼsuwetʼen hereditary chiefs that oppose the project (including 8 out of 9 sitting house chiefs) and other land defenders blocking access to the pipeline construction camps in Wetʼsuwetʼen territory.
+Protests began with the Wetʼsuwetʼen hereditary chiefs that oppose the project (including eight out of nine sitting house chiefs) and other land defenders blocking access to the pipeline construction camps in Wetʼsuwetʼen territory.
+Land defenders are usually Indigenous people opposing large-scale resource extraction projects and the people who support their cause.
+This can include lawyers, journalists, protesters.
+Public policy and global affairs expert Philippe Le Billon stated that “Environmental and land defenders play a crucial role in attempts to slow down environmental change and address power inequalities in land-use and resource development”.

 On January 7, 2019, the RCMP conducted a raid and dismantled the blockades after CGL was granted an injunction by the BC Supreme Court, arresting several Wetʼsuwetʼen land defenders.
 On January 10, the Wetʼsuwetʼen and RCMP came to an agreement to allow access.
 The blockades were subsequently rebuilt.
 After the RCMP again removed the Wetʼsuwetʼen blockades and arrested Wetʼsuwetʼen land defenders in February 2020, solidarity protests sprang up across Canada.
-Many were rail blockades, including the blocking of the main CNR rail line through Eastern Ontario.
+Many were rail blockades, including the blocking of the main CN line through eastern Ontario.
 Passenger rail and freight rail movements were blocked for several weeks, leading to rationing of goods, other goods backlogged and several major ports being shut down.